Armanebtekari/Top-10-Websites-for-Learning-Python-for-FREE/README.md

 # Top 10 Websites to Learn Python Programming for FREE👨‍💻👊🏼

- <a>About Project👨‍💻👊🏼<a>
+ <h1>About Project👨‍💻👊🏼</h1>

-<p> Hello guys, if you want to learn Python in 2022 and looking for some Free Websites and free Python tutorials then you have come to the right place.
-Earlier, I shared the best Python programming courses and Python projects which you can do to learn Python.😊👨‍💻</p>
+Hello guys, if you want to learn Python in 2022 and looking for some Free Websites and free Python tutorials then you have come to the right place.
+Earlier, I shared the best Python programming courses and Python projects which you can do to learn Python.😊👨‍💻

   <a>Getting Start👨‍💻🏼👏<a>